skellis46/slipbox/two women dancing.md

 >Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]

+> For these thinkers modernity continues to be characterized by a unique form of technical action and thought that threatens nontechnical values as it extends itself ever deeper into social life.
+They argue that technology is not neutral.[@feenberg-2000-essentialism pp.294-295]

 ## Prelude: Dance, record, watch, point, and laugh (two young people and their camera)

 _In which I describe an actual event that prompted me to consider the choreography of screendance in this writing._